-(a) The City of Pontiac shall establish and maintain various boards and commissions to advise, assist, and oversee specific areas of municipal governance.
+- (a) The City of Pontiac shall establish and maintain various boards and commissions to advise, assist, and oversee specific areas of municipal governance.
 These bodies shall serve as essential components of the City's decision-making and policy development process.
-Boards and commissions may be established by Ordinance and in accordance with provisions within this Charter.

-(b) Boards and commissions may be created to address various areas of municipal governance, including but not limited to: Planning Commission, Arts Commission, Historical Commission, Parks and Recreation Commission, and other matters of municipal concern.
+Boards and commissions may be established by Ordinance and in accordance with provisions within this Charter. - (b) Boards and commissions may be created to address various areas of municipal governance, including but not limited to: Planning Commission, Arts Commission, Historical Commission, Parks and Recreation Commission, and other matters of municipal concern.
 A process for establishing and eliminating boards and commissions shall be defined by ordinance passed by Council.
 Unless otherwise empowered by this Charter, ordinances, or law, all boards and commissions are advisory.

-(c) Unless otherwise provided, all members of boards and commissions shall serve without compensation as members thereof.
-Reimbursement, stipends or other payment mechanisms may be allowed for City trainings, meals, or other required needs as part of their official duties.

-(d) All boards and commissions existing at the time of the adoption of this Charter shall be continued and the members serving thereon shall remain in office for the duration of the term for which they were appointed All boards and commissions not provided for in this Charter are dissolved.
+- (c) Unless otherwise provided, all members of boards and commissions shall serve without compensation as members thereof.
+Reimbursement, stipends or other payment mechanisms may be allowed for City trainings, meals, or other required needs as part of their official duties. - (d) All boards and commissions existing at the time of the adoption of this Charter shall be continued and the members serving thereon shall remain in office for the duration of the term for which they were appointed.